annaesvensson/yellow-help/1-en/contributing-guidelines.md

 ## How to report a bug

-* Explain how to reproduce the bug, with as many information as you have.
+* Explain how to reproduce the bug and provide detailed information.
 * Add the log file `system/extensions/yellow-website.log`.
-* Show all the error messages you see on screen.
+* Check if the bug occurs in a brand new installation.
 * Select an answer, when the bug has been fixed.

 If you want to report a bug, [start a new discussion](https://github.com/datenstrom/community/discussions/categories/report-a-bug).